 More great AutoClassics Team Lotus history...

 - How Gold Leaf sponsorship irreversibly changed Formula 1

 - Why there was so much more to Jim Clark than statistics

 - 1959 Lotus Elite for sale on AutoClassics

-Chance denied Lotus in the year’s remaining three rounds – Andretti was first over the line at Monza but was docked a minute for jumping the start while in the other two Lotus led but hit problems.
+Chance denied Lotus in the year’s remaining three rounds – Andretti was first over the line at Monza but was docked a minute for jumping the start while in .
 The team also had to cope with Peterson dying in a crash in the Italian race.
 But then from the opening round of 1979 certain of Lotus’s rivals, in Andretti’s words, ‘just plain jumped over us… man, it was a rude shock, I’ll tell you.’

 First Ligier, then Ferrari and then – emphatically – the Williams FW07 left Lotus behind.
 It dropped to a distant fourth in the constructors’ standings and in the second half of the year only got two points.
 Subsequent seasons if anything continued the decline.

 Lotus kingpin Colin Chapman rather than consolidate for 1979 aimed for another big leap in the Lotus 80.
 But the radical option that had worked so often for him this time backfired.

 ‘Colin Chapman was already thinking of his next project,’ Andretti recalls of the latter part of 1978.
 'It’s a typical thing.
 He was not thinking of perfecting pretty much what he had, his mind was on the next big plan and because of that we suffered.’